viodotcom/growth/model/development.md

 # Development

-The development growth track emphasises the development of skills and expertise in the core engineering areas at FH.
+The development growth track emphasises the development of skills and expertise in the core engineering areas at Vio.com.
 It focuses on the ability of each engineer to design and develop high-quality products with the customer and business needs in mind.

 There are four specialisations within this growth track - ***data, client-side dev, operations and server-side dev***.